kotaroapril/Requriement_Dependency_Graph_Generator/req-dep-graph-57045714/README.md

  - Create hashmap and seen_set
  - Ask user for root file, if input invalid or file is empty loop back to as for a filename
  - Process the file by calling parse_file function
+ - parse_file will extract all req_ID and its dependencies
- - Once all files have been processed, using sort_dependencies, arrange all files in topological order
+ - Once all req_ID's have been processed, using sort_dependencies, arrange all req_ID in topological order
  - Print our dependency tree using draw_diagram

  *Made a Flow Chart before started making the skeleton file during Lab session (5-13-25).
-*Original plan:      Use BFS with queue for trackikng which files still need to process/parse.
+*Original plan:      Use BFS with queue for trackikng which req_ID's still need to process.
                      Changed to DFS with stack
                      From stack to recursion for backtracking.
 *Still figuring out topological sort and printing out diagram.